anonymous-editor/BRSDE/README.md

 * The description of your server.
 * The size of your server's lobby.
 * Whether the teams are automatically balanced in certain gamemodes.
-* Whether the AI train is enabled
+* Whether the AI train is enabled.
 * Whether server admins are exempt from player rules.
 * Whether players can godmode themselves.
 * Whether players can spawn anywhere in your server.